hashicorp/consul/contributing/checklist-adding-config-fields.md

    `TestFullConfig` in `agent/config/runtime_test.go`, it should fail now, then add the same random value to the expected struct in that test so it passes again.
- - [ ] Add the new field and it's default value to `TestSanitize` in the same file.
-(Running the test first gives you a nice diff which can save working out where etc.)
+ - [ ] Run `go test -run TestRuntimeConfig_Sanitize ./agent/config -update` to update
+   the expected value for `TestRuntimeConfig_Sanitize`.
+Look at `git diff` to make sure the value changed as you expect.
  - [ ] **If** your new config field needed some validation as it's only valid in some cases or with some values (often true).
       - [ ] Add validation to Validate in `agent/config/builder.go`.